The Importance of Calculating Food Costs

 Benefits of Understanding Food Cost Percentage

 In the restaurant industry, knowledge is power.
-And knowing how to calculate food costs and track food cost percentages is, in many ways, somewhat of a superpower!
-Get your food costs locked in, and your restaurant will enjoy:
+And knowing how to calculate food costs and track percentages is, in many ways, somewhat of a superpower!
+Get your costs locked in, and your restaurant will enjoy:

 • Superior menu engineering.
 From your go-to menu items to individual ingredients, it’s always better to have the most accurate expense information at hand.
 This allows you to deliver high-quality menu offerings to customers while keeping costs as low as possible.